mFragaBA/AoC/2024/d2/notes.md

 odin has slices so it was quite easy to do this by using `report[:i]` and `report[i+1:]` to construct a new `Report`.
 It also supports appending slices to a dynamic array so no changes in types were needed, though a solution only using slices would probably be more efficient.

+> Slices are like references to arrays; they do not store any data, rather they describe a section, or slice, of underlying data.

 ## Part 3(?)

 Ok, ok.
 I got curious if using slices would make a difference.
 I copied the same code with the exception of `is_safe` receving a slice instead of a dynamic array (sorry `Report`, you're now a useless type alias).
 And did a few measurements using [hyperfine](https://github.com/sharkdp/hyperfine):